glenux/docker-database/README.md

-A base debian box for LAMP.
+A base debian box for all your LAMP needs.

 It provides :